-P.C.
-Richard & Son agreed to pay $1.8 million for the rights to the name The Wiz as part of a U.S. Bankruptcy Court ruling earlier this week by Judge Mary Walrath.
-The cost breaks down to P.C.
-Richard paying $1.6 million for the names and trademarks of The Wiz and $200,000 for customer lists.
+Wilmington, Del. — P.C.
+Richard & Son will pay $1.8 million for the rights to the name The Wiz as part of a U.S. Bankruptcy Court ruling earlier this week by Judge Mary Walrath.

 According to a clerk of the court, the New York-based chain won the court-ordered auction for the name, trademarks and intellectual properties of the defunct retailer over several other bidders.
 These include Calif.-based distributor ITC Electronics, as well as New Jersey-based LTI Electronics, which was founded by former 6th Avenue Electronics City president Leon Temiz.

-Temiz said he had previously bid $125,000 for the rights to The Wiz name, trademarks and other intellectual property and was awarded such rights on July 31.
-He believed, however, that former owners of The Wiz and P.C.
+Temiz said he had previously bid $125,000 for the rights to the Wiz name, trademarks and other intellectual property and was awarded such rights on July 31.
+He said, however, that former owners of the Wiz and P.C.
 Richard complained to the Bankruptcy Court which resulted in a reopened bidding on August 28 in which P.C.
-Richard was the high bidder.
+Richards was the high bidder.

 Temiz’s company, LTI Electronics, recently purchased two former Wiz locations in Roxbury and Summerville, N.J.
 Those locations will open as planned, he said.